Turbo Takeaways

 Property Appraisal

-A pre-approval is not a guarantee of mortgage.
-To receive formal approval, you’ll have to go through the underwriting process.
-This includes presenting a specific home you like for appraisal.
-This is an important step, and like many other government-backed loan options, VA loans are available for primary residences where you plan to live full-time.
+Property appraisal is an important step, and like many other government-backed loan options, VA loans are available for primary residences where you plan to live full-time.
 You can use your VA loan benefits to purchase a qualifying single-family house, mobile, or modular home.

-The appraisal process includes taking a look at the property to ensure it meets the Minimum Property Requirements (MPRs), which are a high-level overview of the property.
 You don’t need a home inspection for a VA loan, but it’s a sound investment because it can uncover some issues and repairs that you can ask sellers to fix before you purchase the property.

 Final Decision

-Once the loan officer reviews your application, they’ll provide you with a final decision.
-If your application is approved, you’ll receive a letter of loan pre-approval, which is valid for up to 90 days before you have to update the document and get your credit reports pulled again.
-A hard credit pull can lower your credit score slightly, but it's necessary to get a pre-approval.
+This pre-approval is valid for up to 90 days, after which you’ll need to update the document and have your credit reports pulled again.
+A hard credit pull can slightly lower your credit score, but it’s necessary to get a pre-approval.

-These pre-approval letters usually include a list of conditions that are not to be mistaken for guaranteed financing.
+Pre-approval letters usually include a list of conditions that are not to be mistaken for guaranteed financing.
 Still, they show sellers and real estate agents that you have validated purchasing power.
-You can expect the pre-approval process to take up to a week, but it can be faster than that in most cases.

 “If your initial VA loan pre-approval was denied, and you’re sure you currently meet all the qualifications for getting pre-approved via this program, it's possible that there might be an error on your application or something was entered wrong by someone, somewhere in the process,” explains Brad Reichert, Founder and Managing Director of Reichert Asset Management LLC.

 Reichert offers hope for those not initially approved.
 “It could also be because of a previous credit issue that was missed or because your pre-approval was downgraded to a manual underwriting decision.
 This could happen because of the need to clarify or confirm a particular fact or data point.
-The next step is to identify the issue and address or correct it, so you can re-apply for pre-approval and go shopping for your new home.”
-Reichert shares.
+The next step is to identify the issue and address or correct it, so you can re-apply for pre-approval and go shopping for your new home,” Reichert shares.

 The Bottom Line on VA Loan Pre-Approval

-VA home loans are often a great path to homeownership for eligible active duty service members, surviving spouses, and veterans.
-VA loans are assumable, require no down payment, and offer competitive interest rates.
-But first, it’s essential to understand the eligibility requirements, loan process, and loan closing costs and get an initial approval on the loan.
+However, it’s essential to understand the eligibility requirements, loan process, and loan closing costs and get an initial approval on the loan.
 Being prepared will give you a better chance to secure a home that you like and will make the entire home-buying process as stress-free as possible.